thomasvn/thomasvn.dev/hugo/keepit/content/about.md

 ---
 # Thomas Nguyen

-## 👨🏻‍💻 Engineer, 📍 San Diego
+Hey 👋, glad to have you here!
+I’m mostly using this space to share what I’m currently thinking and building.
+I’d love to hear your thoughts too, so please reach out!

-Hey!
-Glad to have you here.
-I mostly spend my time thinking, building, reading, and writing.
-And I'm continuously trying to do a little more good each day.
+## Current interests

-## Current interests ...
+- golang

-- previously container security, now cloud security
+- 49ers football
-- warriors basketball
+- playing basketball
-- listening to albums from start to finish
+- music albums

 ## Giving